aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-charts-and-shapes/generate-chart-by-processing-smart-markers/_index.md

 In order to demonstrate this use case, we will create the data source from scratch and process it against the designer spreadsheet created in the previous step.
 However, in a real-time scenario, data could already be available for further processing so you can skip the creation of data source if data is already available.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManageChartsAndShapes-GenerateChartByProcessingSmartMarkers-ProcessingDesignerSpreadsheet.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManageChartsAndShapes-GenerateChartByProcessingSmartMarkers-ProcessingDesignerSpreadsheet.cs" >}}

 The processing of Smart Markers is quite simple as demonstrated by the following code snippet.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManageChartsAndShapes-GenerateChartByProcessingSmartMarkers-ProcessingOfSmartMarkers.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManageChartsAndShapes-GenerateChartByProcessingSmartMarkers-ProcessingOfSmartMarkers.cs" >}}

 {{% alert color="primary" %}}